ioos/vocabularies/README.md

 `*` _Preceded by /sml:SensorML/sml:member/sml:System_

 ### IOOS Organization Societal Sectors
-The [http://mmisw.org/ont/ioos/sector IOOS Organizational Societal Sector vocabulary (http://mmisw.org/ont/ioos/sector)] distinguishes between different segments of government (eg, federal, state, municipal), and academic, tribal, industry and other divisions.
-It is currently used primarily to specify the [http://mmisw.org/ont/ioos/definition/operatorSector operator sector], corresponding to the organization that manages and operates the monitoring station.
+The [IOOS Organizational Societal Sector vocabulary](http://mmisw.org/ont/ioos/sector) distinguishes between different segments of government (eg, federal, state, municipal), and academic, tribal, industry and other divisions.
+It is currently used primarily to specify the [operator sector](http://mmisw.org/ont/ioos/definition/operatorSector), corresponding to the organization that manages and operates the monitoring station.
 The operator's societal sector is attributed as an operatorSector classifier in the SOS DescribeSensor response.
 The sector vocabulary does not distinguish *international*, non-US organizations as such, and should be applicable within their national contexts; for example, a Canadian provincial agency should be described with the term "gov_state".
 The identification of international providers is handled by specifying a required country name in the SensorML Operator role contact information.
 US-based organizations must be assigned "USA" as the country name.